Why our school?

 What is an Accredited European School?

-This document provided by the government gives a short overview of the European Schools and the European Baccalaureate.
+This document provided by the UK government gives a short overview of the European Schools and the European Baccalaureate.